mikewitt/ambitious/README.md

 ## About
 'Ambitious' is a theme that I originally thought would be overly ambitious to theme my own website.
 I started with the [blowfish](https://blowfish.page/) theme, but quickly realized that I wanted to make changes that were not trivial.
 Additionally, while it is lightweight, it is designed around making things work well in multiple languages and offers a high degree of customization, if you want something that it's designed for.

+> [!NOTE]
+> There are a number of features that are used that are only very recently added, some of which don't work in Firefox.
+It shouldn't cause any issues in incompatible browsers, per se, but it may not look as good except in very recent versions of Chrome (such as the `first-letter` CSS selector, or the `text-wrap:pretty` style).

 I wanted a theme that was even lighter, but still accomplished many of the things I want.
 Taking some inspiration from [Tufte CSS](https://edwardtufte.github.io/tufte-css/), I've changed it a bit and modified it to be easier to extend.

 Additionally, the theme is compliant with the newer Hugo templating style (as of 0.146.0), and Tailwind v4.